megalithic/react-pto/README.md

 ***Please refer to the aforementioned project above for setup notes***

+For the lazy (TL;DR): `npm install`

 This app requires certain services to run, you should know what they are, if you have worked on a similar app.

-There are currently CORS issues to resolve for certain API calls.
+To get around the CORS issues, symlink the build directory to your jboss deployments folder as a war.